Pupil Premium 2021-2022

 - Staff research projects focusing on understanding how to improve progress and attainment of vulnerable groups.

-The impact of this funding is demonstrated by our continuing excellent results at GCSE and we are particularly delighted by our outstanding set of results in 2019 and 2020.
+The impact of this funding is demonstrated by our continuing excellent results at GCSE and we are particularly delighted by our outstanding set of results in 2019 (the last set of of official external GCSE results).
 As well as remaining significantly above national average, we have narrowed the in-school gap to less than 0.2 for our P8 measure.
-Our 2020 P8 figure for DA was 0.7.

 The analysis of GCSE data shows that we continue to be aspirational for our Pupil Premium students, ensuring that they are able to achieve and make progress alongside all other pupils.